paulbradish/awesome-digital-marketing/README.md

      - [WordCloud Generator](https://monkeylearn.com/word-cloud) - Display words and phrases based on frequency and relevance.
 Word clouds provide you with quick and simple visual insights that can lead to more in-depth analyses.

 ## Artificial Intelligence (AI)
-__Artificial Intelligence__ enables digital marketers to work smarter, faster, and more effectively (within reason).
-If you don’t have an AI stack, you’re being left behind.
+__Artificial Intelligence__ enables digital marketers to work smarter, faster, and more efficiently.

 ### AI Tools
 - __[ChatGPT](https://chat.openai.com/) - Where do I begin?
 Open AI's Chat GPT has soooo many uses in marketing, but the primary use case is for generating powerful call-to-actions, hooks, and content ideas.__
-   - [AIPRM](https://www.aiprm.com/) -  Chrome extension that adds an easy to use list of curated prompt templates for ChatGPT curated for you by a community of prompt engineering experts.
+   - [15 Rules For Crafting Effective GPT Chat Prompts](https://expandi.io/blog/chat-gpt-rules/) - How effective your ChatGPT response is depends entirely on you and the prompts you use.
-   - [Awesome ChatGPT](https://github.com/humanloop/awesome-chatgpt) - A curated list (like this one) of awesome tools, demos, docs for ChatGPT and GPT-3.
+   - [Awesome ChatGPT](https://github.com/humanloop/awesome-chatgpt) - A curated list of awesome ChatGPT tools, demos, and docs.
    - [ChartGPT](https://www.chartgpt.dev/) - Text to beautiful charts within seconds
-   - [ChatAI](https://chatai.com/) - An app developed to make Chat GPT more accessible and mobile-friendly.
 - [Copy.ai](https://www.copy.ai/) - AI-powered copywriter that generates high-quality copy for your business.
 This tool is great for generating ideas and/or breaking through inevitable writer blocks.
 - [Google Bard](https://bard.google.com/) - Your creative and helpful collaborator, here to supercharge your imagination, boost your productivity, and bring your ideas to life.
 - [Jasper](https://www.jasper.ai/) - AI Content Platform that helps you and your team break through creative blocks to create amazing, original content 10X faster.